pachyderm/pachyderm/examples/spouts/spout101/README.md

 # Spout Pipelines - An introductory example

+>**COMING SOON: README UPDATE** We have adapted the source code of this example to Pachyderm 2.0.0 [new Map/Reduce Pattern](https://docs.pachyderm.com/2.0.x-beta/concepts/pipeline-concepts/datum/relationship-between-datums/).
+However, this README needs rewriting.
+Stay tuned.

 ## Intro
 A spout is a type of pipeline that ingests streaming data (message queue, database transactions logs,